Miss Grand Italy 2025

 Miss Grand Italy 2025 (Miss Grand International Italia 2025) was the 7th Miss Grand Italy pageant, held on 14 September 2025 at the Cinecittà World in Rome.
 Thirty-seven contestants from different regions of Italy competed for the right to represent the country in the parent stage, Miss Grand International 2025.

 The contest was won by a 25-year-old model and dancer, Elisa Crocchianti, representing the region of Lazio.
-Elisa will represent Italy internationally in the parent stage held in Bangkok, Thailand, on 18 October 2025.
+Elisa later represented Italy internationally in the parent stage held in Bangkok, Thailand, on 18 October 2025, but was unplaced.

 The grand final of the pageant was hosted by Nicola Santini and Stefania Orlando.

 Selection of contestants

 The contestants for this year's edition will be elected via regional pageants organized by different local coordinators, who, in some cases, are responsible for more than one region.
 The following is a list of regions that held their regional preliminary pageants for Miss Grand Italy 2025.